Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 8. Select Remove All Accesses.

-Analyzing the radar field of view
+Analyzing the radar's field of view

 Based on the curvature of the Earth and that both satellites being tracked by the radar are in a low Earth orbit (LEO), you want to determine how much of the radar's field of view is blocked by the Earth, terrain and the radome in a 360 degree circle using a radius of 3000 kilometers from the radar site.
 A 3D volume of space will be analyzed inside the sphere between 10 to 700 kilometers in altitude.
-In order to determine how much the radar field of view is affected, you will use an Area Target object, a Volumetric object, and the Analysis Workbench Spatial Analysis Tool.
+In order to determine how much the radar field of view is affected, you will use an Area Target object, a Volumetric object, and the Analysis Workbench Spatial Analysis tool.

 Inserting an Area Target